Shingle-Style Remodel: Photo Gallery

 A cramped cottage rises to the occasion: Traditional materials and steeply sloped rooflines transform a boxy cabin into a modern farmhouse with a flexible floor plan.

-The 2018 Best Remodel Award goes to Matthew Swett of Taproot Architects in Langley, Wash.
+The 2018 Best Remodel Award goes to Matthew Swett of Taproot Architects in Langley, Washington.
 The existing structure on the property was a one-story cabin with an uncovered outdoor living space that went unused much of the time.
 The remodeled house is everything the old structure was not.
 Designed in the farmhouse style, it has a covered porch, soaring gables, and an all-wood exterior that glows with inviting warmth.
 The wood’s natural finish is complemented by the dark tones of the windows and roof, giving the exterior a simple yet striking appearance.
 The windows have traditional divided lites, but in most cases they’re limited to the top sash for uninterrupted views of the Puget Sound.